Clustering4Ever/Clustering4Ever/README.md

 ### What data structures are recommended for best performances

-* ArrayBuffer as vectors are a good start
+* ArrayBuffer as vector are a good start
-* ArrayBuffer or ParArray as vectors containers are also recommended
+* ArrayBuffer or ParArray as vector containers are also recommended